-Like most countries, Latvia applies a single rate to all businesses subject to the corporate income tax regime.
-However, with the introduction of the microenterprise tax, the tax rate varies by firm size and income, leading to a proliferation of differing rates (Table 9; see the detailed discussion of microenterprise taxation below).
-There is also an option for a fixed tax (the "patent payment") for personal economic activity in particular professions, such as crafts, consumer services, floristry, photography, beauty services, private household services, home care services, and gathering of forest and meadow crops for trade.
+Like most countries, Latvia applies a single rate to all corporate income.
+However, with the introduction of microenterprise tax, Latvian rate varies by firm size and income, leading to a proliferation of differing rates (Table 18).
+The standard rate is 15 percent of net income but there are also reduced rates on annual turnover of 9 percent, 12, of 20 percent.
+The reduced rates apply to microenterprises, which must meet criteria related to employment, wages, and turnover (see the detailed discussion of microenterprise taxation below).
+There is also an option for a fixed tax (the "patent payment") for personal economic activity in particular professions (such as crafts, consumer services, floristry, photography, beauty services, private household services, home care services, and gathering of forest and meadow crops for trade).
 Both patent payments and the micro-enterprise tax comprise the mandatory social insurance payment and the PIT as well as the CIT.
-Finally, business income from an unincorporated small business could be taxed as PIT at the 23 percent tax rate, topped up by the SSC (the self-employed total SSC rate equals 30.58 percent of gross earnings).
-For the CIT or the microenterprise regime, distributed profits paid to resident individual shareholders are taxed at a 10 percent dividend tax.
+This also implies that the ME-owners and employees cannot apply for tax exemptions and deductions in respect of income earned under the micro-enterprise regime.
+Finally, in Latvia, business income from an unincorporated small business could be taxed as PIT at the 23 percent tax rate, topped up by the SSC.
+The self-employed total SSC-rate equals 30.58 percent of gross earnings.
+For the CIT or the microenterprise regime distributed profits paid to resident individual shareholders are taxed at a 10 percent dividend tax.
 For the owner of the small business there are no special rules related to wages and dividends received by the owner, leaving scope for arbitrage between labor and capital income.

 Tax treatment of owners of closely-held corporations and workers requires a solid split between labor and capital incomes.
 Taking into account double taxation, the effective tax rates on dividends and capital gains for owners of closely-held firms are, respectively, 23.5 percent and 27.75 percent.
 These rates are slightly above the rates of the PIT, but much below the rates of the PIT and SSC together.
 Given that the PIT is lower than the effective tax rates on capital incomes earned by individual shareholders of closely held companies, it may not be beneficial for an individual to set up a firm to avoid paying PIT on capital incomes.
 However, depending on how much entitlements individuals get in return for their SSCs, it could be beneficial to start a closely-held company to avoid paying SSCs.
 Also, earnings can be accumulated and retained within a close company to avoid tax on dividend income.
 Such forms of tax arbitrage can be avoided by securing a good split between labor and capital incomes.
 Like in some Scandinavian countries, it may be useful to introduce a fictitious return of, say, 10 percent on invested corporate equity.
 These dividends are taxed, first, at the corporate level at a rate of 15 percent, and, second, in the PIT at a rate of 10 percent.
 Any remaining corporate profits, after interest is deducted, is then considered labor income for the entrepreneur and taxed at the rate of the PIT of 23 percent PIT-rate plus the SSC-rate of 30.5 percent or 34.1 percent (self-employed or employee SSC-rate) (see also Sørensen, 1999).
-In framing specific measures to provide for an appropriate split between labor and capital income, it may be useful to draw from the experience with such measures in Scandinavian countries.
+In framing specific measures to provide for an appropriate split between labor and capital income, it may be worth drawing from the experience with such measures in Scandinavian countries.

-Table 9.
+Table 18.
 Taxation of business income in Latvia, January 2016